This guide was developed in collaboration with Allison Moody, Teaching Assistant Professor of Voice and Speech in the Department of Theatre.

 Applying the accent to text that is specifically written for that accent/dialect.

 Understanding the history and culture in which the accent is heard is necessary in order to create an honest representation of a human being rather than a stereotype or caricature.

 Accent and Dialect are often used interchangeably.
 But more specifically, accent is the way a person or a group of people pronounces words.
 Dialect refers to both the accent and the grammatical rules of the language.
-Further insight into the distinction is discussed by Ben T. Smith on his post on the dialect blog: http://dialectblog.com/2011/01/28/dialect-vs-accent/.
-Babbel also dives into the discussion as well: https://www.babbel.com/en/magazine/accents-and-dialects.
+Further discussion on this distinction can be found on the Dialect Blog and Babbel Magazine.